 The downward trend in the total number of general aviation accidents in recent years is beginning to level off, and the fatal accident rate remains relatively static despite increased efforts by the industry to educate pilots about weather hazards, human factors and judgment.
 In 1998, the total number of general aviation accidents and fatal accidents were the lowest since record-keeping began in 1938, according to Bruce Landsberg, executive director of the Air Safety Foundation (ASF). ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GA Grappling With Safety Issues".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GA Grappling With Safety Issues".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.